 - Include Official Rules that outline the terms and conditions of participation in the Hackathon;

 - Adhere to such Official Rules and be consistent in their application; and

 - Award any prizes promoted on the Site.

 C. Poster Responsibility for Legal Compliance

-Posters are solely responsible for compliance with applicable laws and regulations regarding the use or acquisition of any Submissions received from Makers, or the transfer to Makers of any technologies in which the Poster may be involved, including without limitation, import/export requirements, and Devpost will have no responsibility or liability thereto.
+Posters are solely responsible for compliance with applicable laws and regulations regarding the administration of their Hackathon and awarding of prizes, use or acquisition of any Submissions received from Makers, or the transfer to Makers of any technologies in which the Poster may be involved, including without limitation, import/export requirements, and Devpost will have no responsibility or liability thereto.